 Check out the latest price on:

 This plastic-free electric kettle has a gooseneck that pours as good as it looks though with a minimalist base to save space on the kitchen bench.
 It offers easy temperature control to the degree and keeps your water warm for up to 60 minutes.
 It is made with a high-quality 304 stainless steel body and a wooden handle, so it avoids any contamination from plastic.
-The spot pours water gently, so It is perfect for tea lovers that want their oolong tea.
+The spot pours water gently, so It is perfect for tea lovers who want their oolong tea.

 Capacity: 0.9 L